The Importance of Cursive Handwriting in Today’s Education

 I have been observing this “problem” for over twenty years, and actively studying and developing a solution to it for the past 10-15 years.
-Children today do not have proper pencil grip… and schools are not prepared to teach it, let alone cursive writing.
+Firstly, children today do not have proper pencil grip… and schools are not prepared to teach it, let alone cursive writing.
 As a children’s literature author and illustrator of over 30 titles, I spent a lot of time in schools drawing with children.
-And I have always been astounded at the challenge writing and drawing and yes, cursive, presents to kiddos.
-This is why we are tackling this problem at DrawnToDiscover.
+I have always been astounded at the challenge writing and drawing and yes, cursive, presents to kiddos.
+Therefore, we are tackling this problem at DrawnToDiscover.
 The science, research, and academic success that follows handwriting, proper pencil grip, and the fine motor skills these aptitudes deliver are unquestionable.

 Cursive writing was dropped from Common Core standards in 2010.
 Since then, nearly half of the 50 states have reintroduced cursive in elementary schools.
 Cursive is being re-mandated because research has shown the importance of cursive in motor skills, letter association, and brain development.

-Writing cursive requires using parts of the brain where visuals and language come together.
 The motor planning and fine motor skills involved in cursive activates the region of the brain where visual stimuli becomes letters and written words.
-Cursive has been correlated with improved spelling and composition of sentences.
+Therefore, writing cursive requires using parts of the brain where visuals and language come together.
+Cursive is correlated with both improved spelling and composition of sentences.
 At Drawn to Discover, our programs draw kids into reading and writing by laying the foundation with fun follow along lessons.

 ~Caleigh Cramer and Miss WEndy